Text consolidated by Valsts valodas centrs (State

 8. [4 April 2013]

-licensed capital company which pays the immovable property tax
+capital company which pays the immovable property tax for

-for buildings and structures shall calculate the sum of tax to be
+buildings and structures shall calculate the amount of tax to be

 paid into the budget for the taxation year by taking into account